rakzhu/weather-prediction-/README.md

 # weather-prediction-
 This project predicts weather conditions using historical weather data.
-Trained an XGBoost classifier and evaluated its performance using accuracy on unseen test data.
+I started by loading and exploring the dataset to understand feature distributions and data quality.
+I then encoded the categorical weather labels, selected relevant numerical features such as precipitation, temperature, and wind, and normalized them to ensure equal contribution.
+After splitting the data into training and testing sets, I trained an XGBoost classifier and evaluated its performance using accuracy on unseen test data.